 (A) Except as provided in this section and M.C.L.A. § 436.16a, a sale, delivery, or importation of alcoholic liquor, including alcoholic liquor for personal use, shall not be made in this state unless the sale, delivery, or importation is made by the Commission, the Commission's authorized agent or distributor, a person licensed by the Commission, or by prior written order of the Commission.
 All spirits for sale, use, storage, or distribution in this state, shall originally be purchased by and imported into the state by the Commission, or by prior written authority of the Commission.
-This section shall not apply in the case of an alcoholic liquor brought into this state personally by a person of legal age to purchase alcoholic liquor at the time of reentry into this state from without the territorial limits of the United States for personal or household use in an amount permitted by federal law if the person has been outside the territorial limits of the United States for more than 48 hours and has not brought alcoholic liquor into the United States during the preceding 30 days.
+This section shall not apply in the case of an alcoholic liquor brought into this state personally by a person of legal age to purchase alcoholic liquor at the time of reentry into this state from without the territorial limits of the United States for personal or household use in an amount permitted by federal law if the person has been outside the territorial limits of the United States during the preceding 30 days.

 (B) Notwithstanding the provision of division (A), a person who is of legal age to purchase alcoholic liquor may import from another state for that person's personal use not more than 288 ounces of alcoholic liquor which contains less than 21% alcohol by volume.

 (M.C.L.A. § 436.3) Penalty, see § 130.99

+Cross-reference: